Actor portrayals.

 Pivotal Trials

-In ORION-10 (N=1561) on top of a maximally tolerated statin, LEQVIO demonstrated:
+In ORION-10 (N=1561), on top of a maximally tolerated statin, LEQVIO® demonstrated:

-52% LDL-C reduction in patients with ASCVD vs placebo at month 17 (95% CI: -56%, -49%; P<0.0001)1
+52% LDL-C reduction in patients with hypercholesterolemia and ASCVD vs placebo at Month 17 (95% CI: -56%, -49%; P<0.0001).1

-84% of patients receiving LEQVIO achieved LDL-C target* <70 mg/dL vs 18% with placebo at month 173
+84% of patients receiving LEQVIO achieved LDL-C target* <70 mg/dL vs 18% with placebo at Month 17.2

-75% of patients receiving LEQVIO achieved an LDL-C <55 mg/dL vs 4% of patients on placebo at month 173
+75% of patients receiving LEQVIO achieved an LDL-C <55 mg/dL vs 4% of patients on placebo at Month 17.3,4

 Results were similar in patients with ASCVD in ORION-11.4,5